appium/appium/docs/en/writing-running-appium/touch-actions.md

 Please see the Appium client docs for your language in order to find examples of using this API.

+**Note for W3C actions**

+[W3C actions](https://www.w3.org/TR/webdriver1/#actions) is also available in some drivers such as XCUITest, UIA2 and Espresso.
+[API doc](http://appium.io/docs/en/commands/interactions/actions/) and API docs of each binding help to understand how to call them.

 ### An Overview of the TouchAction / MultiAction API

 ### TouchAction